realA10001986/Time-Circuits-Display/README.md

 - after switching on the TCD (real power-up or fake power-up),
 - after changing "speed" using a [Rotary Encoder](#rotary-encoder).

 The different modes are selected by typing 000 (disabled), 001 (enabled), 002 (enabled for 30 secs) or 003 (enabled for 60 secs), followed by ENTER.
-The power-up default is selected in the Config Portal.

 For technical reasons, the beep is suppressed whenever other sounds are played-back.